oogles/djem/docs/ref/exceptions.rst

 Exceptions
 ==========

-The following custom exceptions are raised by Django Goodies.
+The following custom exceptions are raised by Djem.

-.. automodule:: django_goodies.exceptions
+.. automodule:: djem.exceptions
     :members: